PSI And NASA Scientists Explain Why They Believe Pluto Is A Planet

 — David Grinspoon (@DrFunkySpoon) May 7, 2018

-Grinspoon and Stern, whose new book, Chasing New Horizons: Inside the Epic First Mission to Pluto, was published on May 1, disagreed with this decision in their Washington Post op-ed, calling it a “flawed” move, adding that some of the largest moons in our solar system are oftentimes referred to as planets, due to the presence of geographical features like lakes, rivers, mountains, and clouds.
+Grinspoon and Stern, whose new book, Chasing New Horizons: Inside the Epic First Mission to Pluto, was published on May 1, disagreed with this decision in their Washington Post op-ed, calling it a “flawed” move, adding that some of the largest moons in our solar system are oftentimes referred to as planets due to the presence of geographical features like lakes, rivers, mountains, and clouds.
 But with that said, the two authors and scientists agreed with the IAU’s second of three planetary requirements, emphasizing that Ultima Thule cannot be called a planet because of its “lumpy,” non-spherical shape.

-Further justifying why they believe Pluto should be called a planet, and why they feel the term should be redefined, Grinspoon and Stern cited the discoveries of numerous exoplanets beyond our solar system, and the fact that there are many icy objects in Pluto’s vicinity that orbit the sun.
+Further justifying why they believe Pluto should be called a planet, and why they feel the term should be redefined, Grinspoon and Stern cited the discoveries of numerous exoplanets beyond our solar system and the fact that there are many icy objects in Pluto’s vicinity that orbit the sun.
 But that brought them to their explanation of why the IAU’s decision to reclassify Pluto was “deeply flawed,” as its requirement that planets should orbit around our sun automatically disqualifies all exoplanets, or any other planet in the universe, from being a planet.

 Talking about the criterion that an orbiting planet has to have “cleared [its] neighborhood,” which Pluto had failed to meet, Grinspoon and Stern referred to the requirement as being “imprecise,” and one that doesn’t take into account the intrinsic properties of a planet candidate.